dvidelabs/flatcc/README.md

 For read-only access to Flatbuffers, no support code is required.
-The compiler generates a header file per schema file and a necessary `flatbuffers_common.h` file which allow for custom name prefixes of all operations if so desired - this may be relevant if changing offset sizes in the buffer format.
+The compiler generates a header file per schema file and a necessary `flatbuffers_common_reader.h` file which allow for custom name prefixes of all operations if so desired - this may be relevant if changing offset sizes in the buffer format.